 I adore the fragrance of this oil based, roller bottle perfume.
 It reminds me of weekend getaways and island adventures.
 In fact, when I apply it, it takes me back to that scent and smells of my childhood vacations, but with an added dash of luxury.
 How To Make Island Haze Perfume

 This all oil-based perfume recipe has an intimate yet sweet aroma for you to enjoy.
 It makes use of Sweet Almond oil, which is a readily available carrier oil that almost anyone can get their hands on.
 Definitely worth a look.
 How To Make Tutti Fruity Oil Perfume

 Did you know that when making a perfume with all oils, you can throw some wax in the mix and get yourself a solid perfume?

 Sounds crazy, but it’s actually quite handy!
 As much as I love oil based perfumes, I’ve had some accidents with them.
 And when oil spills in your bag, it’s and absolutely nightmare!

 If you’ve been mentally scarred by similar experiences, you may want to use a solid perfume instead.
 They’re very similar to oil based perfumes, and have very similar properties.
 In fact, I’ve found them to be even more long lasting!

-This solid perfume celebrates all thing citrus!
+This DIY perfume celebrates all things citrus!
 Ordinarily, citrus essential oils are the fastest to evaporate away.
 This makes constructing an alcohol or oil based citrus perfume quite difficult.